BhanuSaketh/DSA_Using_C_Python/README.md

-Note: It is better ti draw the data struct for better understanding
+Note: It is better to draw the data struct for better understanding

 Output for Tree Creation using Array: